Callme-Ishmael/MPhys/README.md

 ### ATLAS ZH Paper Notes (27.01.2025)
 https://arxiv.org/pdf/1808.08238

+We want to see how consistent the cuts imposed by MVH2BB are with the ATLAS studies of ZH

 - `H → bb̄` = 58% branching ratio.
 - ggF production swamped by QCD → VH production (Z or W + H) is preferred for cleaner triggering.
 - Boosted selection increases S/B ratio.